 Now you need to upload your content!
 If you want to import a video, photo, or GIF from somewhere on the internet, then all you need to do is paste its URL in the field on the right.
 And if you're uploading your content from your own device, just select "Click to Upload" and find the file in your file browser.
 If your file is accessible, you can even drag & drop it into the Studio window!

-Remember: Whenever you add new content to the same scene, you can rearrange your layers by clicking on a layer and choosing "Forward" or "Backward" from the panel on the right side of the Studio window.
+Remember: Whenever you add new content to the timeline, you can rearrange your layers by clicking on a layer and choosing "Forward" or "Backward" from the panel on the right side of the Studio window.
 You can also select "Front" or "Back" which will send the selected layer to the very front or back of the canvas.

 Adding, Removing, and Editing Audio